 Here are a few important cloud computing phrases you’ll want to understand:

-Cloud application: A web-based software program, or “hosted application,” such as those offered by SaaS vendors.
+Cloud application: A web-based software programme, or “hosted application,” such as those offered by SaaS vendors.

 - Cloud broker: An intermediary that has access to several cloud service providers and can provide individual clients with the best cloud services to suit their particular needs.
 In a hybrid IT environment, IT departments often become cloud brokers.

-- Cloud management platform: In a business where operations are spread between two or more clouds and/or on-prem infrastructure, a seamless cloud management experience is critical when it comes to making everything work together in a way that maximizes efficiencies and optimizes costs.
+- Cloud management platform: In a business where operations are spread between two or more clouds and/or on-prem infrastructure, a seamless cloud management experience is critical when it comes to making everything work together in a way that maximises efficiencies and optimises costs.
 Cloud management tools can help bring everything together on a unified dashboard.

-- Cloud migration: The act of moving data and applications from private machines or data centers into the cloud.
+- Cloud migration: The act of moving data and applications from private machines or data centres into the cloud.

 - Cloud native: Applications developed specifically for cloud-based usage.
 These applications are typically built as microservices in containers, using open-source code, to fully take advantage of the inherent flexibility and scalability of cloud computing.

-- Cloud service provider: Sometimes simply called “cloud providers,” CSPs set up virtualized data centers and offer cloud computing services to their customers, typically through self-service platforms.
+- Cloud service provider: Sometimes simply called “cloud providers,” CSPs set up virtualised data centres and offer cloud computing services to their customers, typically through self-service platforms.
 Services offered range from raw infrastructure to SaaS applications.

-- Hypervisor: Also called a “virtual machine monitor” or “VMM,” a hypervisor can be software, hardware, or firmware, and is the layer that allows for the virtualization of the resources offered by physical infrastructure.
+- Hypervisor: Also called a “virtual machine monitor” or “VMM,” a hypervisor can be software, hardware or firmware, and is the layer that allows for the virtualisation of the resources offered by physical infrastructure.
 In other words, hypervisors are management systems that allow many guest virtual machines (VMs) to make use of the same resources.

 - Measured service: A key component of cloud computing, “measured services” means that cloud service providers monitor and meter resource usage of various resources and bill accordingly.